luminous558/Kultra-Mega-Stores-Inventory-Analysis-PROJECT/README.md

 | *Sylvia Foulston* | *88,875.7581214905* |
 | *Grant Carroll* | *88,417.0006103516* |

-Queries for the Product/Services they purchase;
+Below are the Queries for the Product/Services they purchase;
 ```` SQL
 SELECT Customer_Name, Product_Category, SUM(sales) as Category_Sales
 FROM [Kultra Mega Store]